sparkflows/sparkflows-docs/docs/installation/installation/windows-laptop-desktop-installer.rst

 Step 1 : Verify Prerequisites
 -----------------------------

-#. **JDK 17:** Ensure you have Java 17 installed.
+#. **JAVA 17:** Ensure you have Java 17 installed.
 You can download and install Java 17 from `here. <https://www.oracle.com/java/technologies/javase-jdk8-downloads.html>`_
 #. **Permissions:**

    * Ensure you have sufficient permissions to download and install Sparkflows in the user directory.